rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 We care much more about authors *understanding* what the code does, *planning* how it will change in the future, and *deciding* what it should look like.
 The code itself cannot help with any of those.

-### Blindly copy-pasting LLM output is a waste of time
+### Mechanically copy-pasting LLM output is a waste of time

 We will often get people who respond to review comments by copy-pasting them into their LLM, then copy-pasting its response back onto GitHub.
 Bluntly: **this is a waste of everyone's time**.